vincentsijben/bpm-timings-for-processing/FrequencyAnalyzer.md

  This library adds functionality like:
  - easily switch between input modes (audio file, microphone, line-in)
+ - toggle mute (audio file playing) or monitoring (microphone or line-in)

+ todo:
  - return raw or normalized values of specific frequency bands
- - toggle mute (audio file playing) or monitoring (microphone or line-in)
  - reset the max value that is used for mapping normalized values of frequency amplitudes.
 Can be set to an interval.

 ## Usage